Zoom

 The meeting is now locked.
 No new participants will be allowed in.

-You can unlock the meeting by clicking on Lock Meeting again (unchecking it).
+To unlock the meeting, select Lock Meeting again (by unchecking it).

 The meeting has now been unlocked.
 Others will be able to join the meeting.